 My personal choice for purchasing a 50cc go-kart would be the Tony Kart Micro Kart for a multitude of reasons, chief among them being the reliable and widely-available Comer C51 engine that powers it.
 When compared to some other 50cc engines, Comers are far more common.
 Fixing them and otherwise tuning them to the specifics of your child is also a much easier process.

 Between that and the long history of kart development at Tony Kart, this choice is certainly something I’d make with ease!
-Of course, it would depend on what chassis are available within any given area, and you can easily switch out the Comer C51 for others dependent on which manufactures are most prominent where you’re at in the world.
+Of course, it would depend on what chassis are available within any given area, and you can easily switch out the Comer C51 for others depending on which manufacturers are most prominent where you’re at in the world.

-But, from my own personal experience working with C51s I’d feel the most comfortable to maintain that type of engine, especially since 2-stroke varieties are less complex to deal with.
+But from my personal experience working with C51s, I’d feel the most comfortable maintaining that type of engine, especially since 2-stroke varieties are less complex to deal with.